okpoEkpenyong/exzing-energyx/tests/README.md

-# ToDo Application Tests
+# energyx Application Tests

-The included [Playwright](https://playwright.dev/) smoke test will hit the ToDo app web endpoint, create, and delete an item.
+The included [Playwright](https://playwright.dev/) smoke test will hit the energyx app web endpoint, create, and delete an item.

 ## Run Tests